Specialism

 Tools

-From November 2023, all new developments in England for 10 or more homes will have to provide a 10% biodiversity net gain - but what does that actually mean?
-We examine what developers (and homeowners) will need to do
+As of February 2024, all new developments in England for 10 or more homes have to provide a 10% biodiversity net gain, with the same rules applying to small sites from April 2024.
+But what does biodiversity net gain actually mean?
+In this article, we examine what developers (and homeowners) need to do

 6 minutes read

-In 2021, the news came in that every development proposal in the UK – no matter how big or small, and no matter what the current state of the plot is – would soon have to demonstrate a measurable increase in the biodiversity fostered on site.
+In 2021, the news came in that every development proposal in the UK – no matter how big or small, and no matter the state of the current plot – would soon have to demonstrate a measurable increase in the biodiversity fostered on site.

-The legislation raises many questions for anyone even just thinking about embarking on a building project, let alone anyone whose proposals are more complex.
+The legislation raises many questions for anyone even just thinking about embarking on a building project, let alone those whose proposals are more complex.

-And over what time period will the council be monitoring that net gain?
+• Over what time period will the council be monitoring this net gain?

 What is biodiversity net gain (BNG), and why is it important?

-The Local Government Association defines biodiversity net gain (BNG) as an approach to development or land management that aims to leave the natural environment in a better state than it was beforehand.
-In planning policy, an important element of biodiversity net gain (BNG) is the fact that it is measurable.
+The Local Government Association defines biodiversity net gain as an approach to development or land management that aims to leave the natural environment in a better state than it was beforehand.
+In planning policy, an important element of Biodiversity Net Gain (BNG) is the fact that it is measurable.

-As we’ve said, the 2021 Environment Act explicitly makes biodiversity net gain (BNG) a condition of planning permission, requiring all developers to demonstrate how they will deliver a 10% improvement to the biodiversity value of any application site.
-We’ll look into the tool for assessing these values in a bit.
+As we’ve said, the 2021 Environment Act explicitly makes Biodiversity Net Gain (BNG) a condition of planning permission, requiring all developers to demonstrate how they will deliver a 10% improvement to the biodiversity value of any application site.
+We’ll look into the tool for assessing these values later on.

-The term refers to the variety of living species on Earth, including plants, animals, bacteria and fungi.
+Biodiversity refers to the variety of living species on Earth, including plants, animals, bacteria, and fungi.
 Both natural and built habitats contribute to biodiversity, which makes human life possible and allows economic industries to function.

-There are many reasons behind this push.
-Obvious is the looming threat of climate change, especially following the UK’s hosting of COP26 in Glasgow in 2021.
+Ultimately, there are many reasons behind this push.
+Most obvious is the looming threat of climate change, especially following the UK’s hosting of COP26 in Glasgow in 2021.
 But the specific political context that we’re in matters too.

 A major item on the Environment Bill’s agenda is a reduction target on concentrations of particulate matter (PM2.5), the most harmful pollutant to human health.
 Moreover, while unsafe levels of PM2.5 affect all of us, we know that there’s also an important social justice element to the conversation.